Report: Democrats to investigate alleged Trump affairs in impeachment probe

 “The fingerprints are all over this one — it’s not like a big mystery,” Rep. Jamie Raskin, Maryland Democrat and a panel member, told the Post.
 “As with the evidence of presidential obstruction of justice, the conclusion seems inescapable: that [Mr. Trump] would have been tried had he been anybody else.
 And now it’s left to Congress again to figure out what to do with the lawbreaking and apparent impunity of the president.”

-Democrats also plan to investigate, the Post reported, whether Mr. Trump tried to obstruct justice in the Cohen case, as they claim he did former Special Counsel Robert Mueller’s probe.
+Democrats also plan to investigate, the Post reported, whether Mr. Trump tried to obstruct justice in the Cohen case, as they claim he did former special counsel Robert Mueller’s probe.

 Sign up for Daily Newsletters